Ivan-Krul/Localify/README.md

 ----------------

 You can already use Localify if you're in Windows.
-It requires some tweaks to use it in Linux, MacOS or Server-side(soon) computers.
+It requires .sh script to use it in Linux, MacOS or Server-side computers.